The Fly Bench LogoThe Fly Bench Logo

 Scud / ShrimpCharlie's Mysis Shrimp

 A highly effective pattern for tailwaters where mysis shrimp are present, especially below bottom-release dams.
 Charlie's Mysis Shrimp imitates the translucent, drifting crustaceans that are a key food source for trophy trout.
-Its sparse, realistic design and subtle movement make it deadly in clear, cold water.
+Its sparse, realistic design and subtle movement make it effective in clear, cold water.

 Season